pnp/sp-dev-fx-webparts/samples/react-content-query-onprem/README.md

 ### Handlebars templating engine

 Enjoy a simple, yet powerfull html-based templating engine for rendering your results.
-The WebPart even generates a default Handlebars template for you based on the view fields you have selected during the configuration!
+The web part even generates a default Handlebars template for you based on the view fields you have selected during the configuration!

 For advanced users, more than 150 Handlebars block helpers are available by default within the user defined template.
 For a list of all block helpers, see [handlebars-helpers](https://github.com/helpers/handlebars-helpers#helpers)
 <br>